MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

 - A spreadsheet with a table described later in this walkthrough.
 Save your spreadsheet in a location such as Dropbox or Microsoft OneDrive so that Microsoft Flow can access it.
 - Access to SharePoint (you can use any service in your own flows).

-## Use the OR function
+## Use the or function

-Sometimes your workflow needs to take an action if the value of an item is valueA or valueB.
+Sometimes your workflow needs to take an action if the value of an item is valueA **or** valueB.
 For example, you may be tracking the status of tasks in a spreadsheet table.
 The table has a column named *Status*.
 The possible values in the *Status* column are:

 - **completed**
 - **Blocked**